hao-ai-lab/Consistency_LLM/README.md

   </picture>
 </p>

-A demo of using CLLM to achieve significant improvment ($\sim3\times$) in generation speed to solve a basic math problem is shown below:
+A demo of using CLLM to achieve significant improvements ($\sim3\times$) in generation speed to solve a basic math problem is shown below:

 <p align="center">
   <picture>